cygni/paintbot-client-python/README.md

-# paintbot-client-python
-Paintbot  client in Python
+# Paintbot  client in Python

+For more information about what Paintbot is, see: https://paintbot.cygni.se/

+For running your own server see Paintbot Server Repository